oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

 ## Task 5: Read Component and Complaint JSON

-Kevin needs the supporting observations beside the scope.
-David connects JSON to relational trace data; Tim reads both as evidence.
+Kevin needs the supporting details beside the scope.
+David links JSON details to the records that show which component lots were installed in `B-482` and which supplier site provided them.
+For example, a supplier certificate in the JSON for a suspect thermostat lot matters only when the team can confirm that the lot was installed in `B-482` and identify its supplier site.
+Tim reads those details together.

 1. Inspect component-batch JSON attributes, including supplier certificate and sub-vendor lot details.